ibinti/ibi-the-watch-cat/README.md

-finetune open_clip for various downstream tasks distill open_clip to tinyvit for edge device use accelerate for gpu(s) and tpu training: a100,l4,t4,t4x2,p100,v3-8,v2-8 onnx ollama
+finetune open_clip for various downstream tasks distill open_clip to tinyvit for edge device use accelerate for gpu(s) and tpu training: a100,l4,t4,t4x2,p100,v3-8,v2-8
+  - accelerate is a library that enables the same PyTorch code to be run across any distributed configuration onnx ollama
 ...etc